gvwilson/thirdbit/src/fiction/still-book/index.md

 a mighty strangeness to me, it is."

 "This poor thing was one of my students," Mister Leaf said.
-"She had an accident---look, you can see the mark on her cheek.
+"She had an accident—look, you can see the mark on her cheek.
 She ran away from home several months ago.
 Her parents have been very, very worried.
-I'm sure that---"
+I'm sure that—"

 But no-one ever got to find out what Mister Leaf was sure of.
 The young puppet at his side shook off his hand and walked slowly down the steps.